Chocolate Mint- Good For Much More Than Tea!

 Chocolate mint has been one of those treasured purchases for me.
 I have discovered many practical uses for this plant, so I use it abundantly.
 Not only is Chocolate Mint easy to grow, it is hard to kill.
 It is an herbal plant, but NO GREEN THUMB is required.
 I promise!

 Chocolate Mint makes the best fresh herbal tea ever!
 Just clip enough leaves to half fill your cup.
-Pour in boiling water, and steep for at least five minutes.
-Spoon out the leaves and sip the most amazingly refreshing tea!
+Place the tea leaves into a tea strainer, add strainer to the cup, pour in boiling water and steep for at least five minutes.
+Remove tea strainer and sip the most amazingly refreshing tea!

 Want a little more creamy and chocolatey flavor?
-Just add a couple of tablespoons of chocolate soy milk.
+Just add a couple of tablespoons of chocolate almond, coconut, or soy milk.
 This is my all time favorite!
 I call it “hot chocolate mint tea.”
 Delicious!
 (And if you crave chocolate, this will give you a healthful and low-calorie fix.)

 Added to an after dinner green salad, Chocolate Mint makes an interesting palate cleanse that will actually aid in food digestion.
 Dare I say?
 When eaten regularly, it can even eliminate or greatly diminish the foul smell of some naturally occurring gaseous body odors.
-Ladies, this can be extremely beneficial… if like me, you live with a house full of males.
+Ladies, this can be extremely beneficial.
+If like me, you have a house full of males.
 Yes, I will personally testify to the truth of this claim!
 I hide it in salads for this very reason.
 Shhhh, let this be our little secret.

-Mint plants, including my cherished Chocolate Mint, have been said to repel flies, flees, mosquitoes, mice, rats, and ants.
+Mint plants, including my cherished Chocolate Mint, have been said to repel flies, fleas, mosquitoes, ants, mice, and rats.
 Because of this I keep a pot of mint by my swing growing right along with my lavender and purple petunias.
 I also grow some by my chicken coop.
 Since I have recently placed a couple of pots on my back patio, there has been a notable decrease in mosquitos there.

 Read more on this topic with these posts!